-Immediately after seeing the performance. ask students to remember movements and gestures.
+Immediately after seeing the performances of Saddle Up! and Revelations, ask students to remember movements and gestures.
 With the students arranged in a circle, ask each one to copy a movement they saw in the performance.
 Students can work in pairs, showing a movement from a duet.
 Additionally, students may draw movements they remember in abstract or representational form.
 After seeing all the movements, ask students to share what they think some of these movements or gestures represent in terms of ideas or emotions.